Want to learn how to hula hoop? Here is our simple guide.

 Just as there are different tools for different jobs, there are different hoops for different styles of hooping.

-Fitness hoops are large and heavy.
-Here at Ruby Hooping we use a heavier tubing that results in a hoop that weighs just around 2 pounds, enough to get your body working and heart rate up, but light enough that it won’t hurt or cause internal injury.
+Weighted exercise hoops are large and relatively heavy.
+We make them with a heavier tubing that results in a hoop that weighs just around 2 pounds, enough to get your body working and heart rate up, but light enough that it won’t hurt or cause internal injury.

-If you’re comfortable with waist and core hooping and do not want to explore the off body realm, try a big, lightweight hoop!
+If you’re already comfortable with waist and core hooping with heavier hoops, and aren’t interested in off-body hooping, try a big, lightweight hoop, such as a 38″ 3/4″ HDPE.
 The change in weight will challenge you, and you may find that you are able to explore some more dance and footwork.

 Step 3- Measure!